Climate Resilience and Nutrition in Chickpea

 Feed the Future, the U.S. Government’s global hunger and food security initiative, is pairing American ingenuity and expertise with some of the best and brightest minds across the globe through its 23 Feed the Future Innovation Labs.
 Link to information about the 23 Feed the Future Innovation Labs.

 - USAID's Beth Dunford, Bureau for Food Security Assistant to the Administrator, discussed youth and Feed the Future at The Global Youth Economic Opportunities Summit on September 28, 2016.
-Click here for a full recording of her talk .
+Video of Dr. Dunford's presentation.

 - Obama signs Global Food Security Act to end hunger, USA Today, July 21, 2016